-The Site Waste Manager must evaluate whether any waste produced on site is special or not and commission Waste Acceptance Criteria (WAC) tests as required.
+The Environmental Manager in conjunction with the Compound Package Managers must evaluate whether any waste produced on site is special or not and commission Waste Acceptance Criteria (WAC) tests as required.

 Special Waste will be correctly labelled, shall not be mixed with non-hazardous waste, securely contained and disposed of by a registered waste carrier for Special Waste.
 The Duty of Care (DoC) applies to Special Wastes.